alifsemi/sdk-alif/doc/appnotes/source/pdm.rst

 - **Clock Line (LPPDM_C0_B)**:
   - Connect pin `P6_7` on Flat board J15 to pin `P3_4` on Flat board J11.

+.. include:: note.rst

 Building PDM Application in Zephyr
 ====================================

-Follow these steps to build your Zephyr-based PDM application using the GCC compiler and the Alif Zephyr SDK:
+Follow these steps to build PDM application using the Alif Zephyr SDK:

 1. For instructions on fetching the Alif Zephyr SDK and navigating to the Zephyr repository, please refer to the `ZAS User Guide`_